-Imran Khan, a once proven fine cricketer, was born in Lahore, Pakistan.
-He made his first-class test debut, for Lahore, at a young age of sixteen.
+Imran Khan, a once-proven fine cricketer, was born in Lahore, Pakistan.
+He made his first-class test debut, for Lahore, at the young age of sixteen.

 Imran Khan was a player for the Pakistan cricket team, in 1970, where he quickly made a lasting place for himself.